mulesoft-catalyst/error-handler-plugin/README.md

   - **Error reason**:  *Reason phrase* from the [HTTP RFC 7231 Response Status Codes][http-rfc-7231-6] for [Client Error 4xx][http-rfc-7231-6.5] and [Server Error 5xx][http-rfc-7231-6.6].
   - **Error message**: This can be any text description, array, or object.
 It is usually the Mule `error.description` or developer-defined dataweave or text.

 A JSON body response example is shown below.
+Note that the top-level field name, `error`, is customizable.

 **StatusCode: 400**